 About climate change

-In the 3:53min video below, Professor Chris Kellett, from the School of Electrical Engineering and Computing (UON), explains the greenhouse effect.
-This video is an extract from the course LAWS6038 Law and Economics of Climate Change, offered by the Newcastle Law School.
+In the following video – which is an extract from the course LAWS6038 Law and Economics of Climate Change, offered by the Newcastle Law School – Professor Chris Kellett, from the School of Electrical Engineering and Computing, explains the greenhouse effect.

 The Intergovernmental Panel on Climate Change (IPCC)

-In the 7:51min video below, Dr. Elena Aydos, from the Newcastle Law School, explains the role of the Intergovernmental Panel on Climate Change (IPCC) and summarises key findings of the IPCC Fifth Assessment Report.
-This video is an extract from the course LAWS6038 Law and Economics of Climate Change, offered by the Newcastle Law School.
+Dr Elena Aydos, from the Newcastle Law School, explains the role of the IPCC and summarises key findings of the IPCC Fifth Assessment Report in this extract from the course LAWS6038 Law and Economics of Climate Change, offered by the Newcastle Law School.

 State of the Climate in Australia